-The United States and Mexico have a special relationship under the North American Free Trade Agreement (NAFTA), which removes trade and investment barriers between the countries.
+The United States and Mexico have a special relationship under the North American Free Trade Agreement (NAFTA).
 The friendly relationship has been strengthened by President Bush's meetings with President Fox.
 Major issues of concern to Congress are trade, immigration, drug trafficking, and political rights.

 Trade.
 NAFTA institutions have been functioning, trade between the countries has tripled since 1994, and allegations of violations of labor and environmental laws have been considered.
-Although the Clinton and Bush Administrations have argued that NAFTA has had modest positive impacts on all three member countries, public and congressional criticisms of NAFTA have been factors in the delay until recently of legislation to give the president fast track trade negotiation authority.
+The Bush Administration has argued that NAFTA has had modest positive impacts on all three member countries, but Mexican farmers have been demanding renegotiation of NAFTA.
 Recent trade disputes with Mexico have involved trucking, sweeteners, telecommunications, and tuna.
-President Fox has been urging an expanded European Union-like conception of NAFTA.